-Example (Continuous $\implies$ uniformly continuous) f(x) = 1/x on is continuous on (0,1) but not uniformly continuous on (0,1).
-Key theorems about uniform continuity - Uniformly continuous on a bounded interval ⇒ bounded Proved last time. - 2 Uniformly continuous on a compact set ⇒ bounded Generalization of 1 in case of closed interval [a, b]. - 3 Continuous on a compact set ⇒ uniformly continuous Mentioned last time for a closed interval [a, b] and a general compact set. - 4 Continuous on a compact set ⇒ bounded Combine 3 with 2.
+Example (Continuous \Rightarrow uniformly continuous) f(x) = 1/x on is continuous on (0,1) but not uniformly continuous on (0,1).
+Key theorems about uniform continuity - Uniformly continuous on a bounded interval ⇒ bounded Proof skipped but in slides. - 2 Uniformly continuous on a compact set ⇒ bounded Generalization of 1 in case of closed interval [a, b]. - 3 Continuous on a compact set ⇒ uniformly continuous Mentioned for a closed interval [a, b] and a general compact set. - 4 Continuous on a compact set ⇒ bounded Combine 3 with 2.

 Note: Continuity is a local property, whereas uniform continuity is a global property.
-59/68 Key theorems relating continuity and compactness
+Key theorems relating continuity and compactness 1 Continuous on a compact set \implies uniformly continuous.
+Also stated on previous slide.

-1 Continuous on a compact set $\implies$ uniformly continuous. - Also stated on previous slide. - 2 Continuous image of a compact set is compact. - Not discussed in class but a great exercise and important result. - 3 Extreme Value Theorem - Proved last time.
+2 Continuous image of a compact set is compact.
+Not discussed in class but a great exercise and important result.
+3 Extreme Value Theorem